Parent article: The Routing

 Note how the GND connection lines jump around as the resistor is moved, automatically being rearranged to keep the shortest overall connection length.

 - The net analyzer monitors all the objects attached to a net, for example, when a connection is routed, the connection line between those two pads is automatically removed by the net analyzer.
 Or if a net is partially routed, then a shorter connection line will be displayed between the two closest route points on the net.

 - It does not matter if you choose to ignore the connection line and route the net from/to a different location.
 As soon as routing is terminated, the net analyzer runs and removes the connection line if it is no longer required, as shown in the video below.

 Even though the connection line connects the pad centers, you are free to route wherever you choose.

 The net analyzer constantly monitors the routing progress and updates the connection line.

-Because the arrangement of connection lines is determined by the routing topology design rule, it is possible that the connection line will not attach to the end of the track, instead attaching to some other point in the net that is closer to another point in the net.
-If preferred, connection lines can be forced to the track ends by enabling the Smart Track Ends option in the PCB Editing – General page of the Preferences dialog.
-The animation below demonstrates this.
+- Because the arrangement of connection lines is determined by the routing topology design rule, it is possible that the connection line will not attach to the end of the track and instead attach to some other point in the net that is closer to another point in the net.
+If preferred, connection lines can be forced to the track ends by enabling the Smart Track Ends option on the PCB Editing – General page of the Preferences dialog.
+The video below demonstrates this.
 Note that you can force the net analyzer to run and update the connection lines by performing an action that the software sees as you editing an object belonging to that net.
-Edit actions include: moving an object, clicking and holding on an object, or double clicking to open that object's properties dialog.
+Edit actions include: moving an object, clicking and holding on an object, or double-clicking to display that object's properties in the Properties panel.

 Smart Track Ends has been enabled and an edit performed, the connection line jumps to the end of the route.